A Framework for Robust Lossy Compression of Heavy-Tailed Sources: High-Rate Scalar Quantizers

-Note that this choice of points is optimal in terms of getting the minimum quantization error strength.
+Note that the points are asymptotically optimally located in terms of getting the minimum quantization error strength.
 Indeed, as $\Delta$ becomes very small, one can approximate the PDF over the $\{\set{R}_j\}$'s by its mean-values

 and